Netflix, Inc. (NFLX) Stock Analysis

 What does Netflix, Inc. do?

-Is NFLX overvalued at current price levels?
+Is NFLX overvalued or undervalued?

 What are the main risks to Netflix's business?